TheBlupper/linineq/README.md

  - `LLL(M, transformation=False)` returns the LLL reduction of $\mathbf{M}$.
 This is just a wrapper around `M.LLL()` and is only here for consistency.

-Each of these has a wrapper variant (e.g `wBKZ`) which makes it easy to specify reduction parameters when passing the `reduce` argument to solvers, see `reduce` above.
+Each of these has a wrapper variant (e.g `wBKZ`) which makes it easy to specify reduction parameters when passing the `reduce` argument to solvers, see the `reduce` parameter above.

 The `transformation` parameter indicates if the function should instead return the tuple $(\mathbf{L}, \mathbf{R})$ where $\mathbf{L}$ is the reduced lattice basis and $\mathbf{R M} = \mathbf{L}$.